Richard Beck, P.E. is the Vice President of Uniform Evaluation Services. He oversees all aspects of the building products ES program.

 As chief plan check engineer, he has overseen codes and material review of landmark construction in major metropolitan agencies — projects such as the Ontario Airport, Long Beach Spruce Goose Geodesic dome for the Howard Hughes flying boat H-4, high rise buildings, medical office buildings (MOBS), OSHPD 3 facilities, mixed use structures and shopping malls, as well as USAF facilities for the Boeing Company’s C- 17 hangers in Long Beach and Lockheed Martin’s Skunk Works F22, F35 and C130 aircraft production and development facilities in Palmdale, Calif.
 As a member of SEAOSC and SEAONC for the past 40 years, Danandeh served on both the steel and convention committees.

 His education includes a master’s degree in structural engineering with research in partial prestress concrete and fibers as non-tensioned steel reinforcement.
-He also has also performed post-graduate level research in creep and sustained loading as it relates to the glass reinforced plastics (GRP).
+He also has performed post-graduate level research in creep and sustained loading as it relates to the glass reinforced plastics (GRP).

 Rafael Donado, P.E. is a Product Evaluation Engineer I at Uniform Evaluation Services.